toastytortilla/recete-flask-app/README.md

 1. Collaborate together until we're happy with the results!

 ### Database Set Up
 Recete uses a lightweight SQLite3 database to manage user data.
 For security purposes, this repo does not contain the actual database from the web app.
-If you want to help and test on your own machine, set up your own SQLite3 database with the following schema:
+If you want to help and test on your own machine, set up your own SQLite3 database with the name `recete.db` and the following schema:

 `CREATE TABLE users(id INTEGER, username TEXT NOT NULL, hash TEXT NOT NULL, PRIMARY KEY(id));`